-The LX Series should not be used adjacent to or stacked with other equipment. - with other equipment.

-3. Using the wrong cables and accessories can negatively - Do not use accessories that are not supplied or recommended by the manufacturer.
-Other accessories may adversely affect FMC's performance.

-impact FMC's performance

-- Household electronic devices such as humidifiers, heaters, or microwaves, and so on, may be susceptible to causing interference with the device. - to causing interference with the device.

-Do not expose the device to strong electrostatic fields or strong magnetic fields to avoid inaccurate results. - If abnormal behavior is observed due to electromagnetic disturbances, reposition the device accordingly. - Use of this device adjacent to or stacked with other devices should be avoided as it may result in improper operation. - Any part of the monitor should not be used within 30 cm (12 inches) of wireless communication devices, such as network devices, mobile phones, and walkie-talkies, or may result in errors or display of inaccurate results. - The device should not be used adjacent to or stacked with other equipment.
-If adjacent or stacked use is required, the device should be observed to verify normal operation in the configuration in which it will be - It is not recommended to use accessories (e.g., cables, humidifiers) other than those specified for the device.
+- The LX Series requires - special precautions regarding EMC. - The LX Series should not be used adjacent to or stacked with other equipment. - Using the wrong cables and accessories can negatively impact EMC's performance - Do not use accessories that are not supplied or recommended by the manufacturer.
+Other accessories may adversely affect EMC's performance. - Household electronic devices such as humidifiers, heaters, or microwaves, and so on, may be susceptible to causing interference with the device. - Do not expose the device to strong electrostatic fields or strong magnetic fields to avoid inaccurate results. - If abnormal behavior is observed due to electromagnetic disturbances, reposition the device accordingly. - Use of this device adjacent to or stacked with other devices should be avoided as it may result in improper operation. - Any part of the monitor should not be used within 30 cm (12 inches) of wireless communication devices, such as network devices, mobile phones, and walkie-talkies, or may result in errors or display of inaccurate results. - The device should not be used adjacent to or stacked with other equipment.
+If adjacent or stacked use is required, the device should be observed to verify normal operation in the configuration in which it will be used - 11.
+It is not recommended to use accessories (e.g., cables, humidifiers) other than those specified for the device.
 They can result in increased emissions or decreased immunity from the device.